ropensci/drake/README.md

 # Stay reproducible.

 The R community likes to emphasize reproducibility, which one could interpret to mean [scientific replicability](https://en.wikipedia.org/wiki/Replication_crisis), literate programming with [knitr](https://yihui.name/knitr/), or version control with [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 But internal consistency is important too.
 Reproducibility carries the promise that your output matches the code and data it came from.

-Ordinarily, you might have to rerun everything from scratch just to be sure.
-But with `drake`, you can just check that all your targets are up to date.
+Suppose you are reviewing someone else's data analysis project for reproducibility.
+You scrutinize it carefully, noting that the datasets are available and the documentation is thorough.
+But could you re-create the results yourself without the help of the original author?
+With `drake`, this is easy to check.

 ```r
 make(my_plan)